learn-co-students/ios-your-first-NSLog-001/internal-tools/dailyMax/README.md

 Install tornado: <code>pip install tornado</code> in dailyMax directory.

+Install grequests: <code>pip install grequests</code> in dailyMax directory.

-Run localhost: <code>python hello.py</code> in command line, then in browser use URL: localhost:8888 to run page.
+Run localhost: <code>python hello.py</code> in command line, then in browser use URL: localhost:5000 to run page.

 In order to use this tool you'll need an API Key and a domain.